jhinmainksta/drone/docs/en/camera_calib.md

 ![img](../assets/chessboard.jpg)

-Turn on Clover and connect to its Wi-Fi.
+Turn on Drone and connect to its Wi-Fi.

 > Navigate to 192.168.11.1:8080 and check whether the computer receives images from the image_raw topic.